 3. Charles Bridge & Towers

-Majestically spanning the Vltava River connecting the Old Town with the Lesser Town, the Charles Bridge is without a doubt Prague’s most famous sight.
+Majestically spanning the Vltava River connecting the Old Town with the Lesser Town, Prague’s famous Charles Bridge is without a doubt the city’s most iconic sight.

 Commissioned by Charles IV, the stone bridge was completed in 1390 and is lined with statues of Catholic Saints.